DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 ## Change is Coming

 ### More diseases:
 We have now limited ourselves to only one disease, colorectal cancer.
-If we would like to add another disease, such as "breast cancer" (Q128581), we would need to change only one line in our query:
+If we would like to add another disease, such as "breast cancer" (Q128581), we would need to the VALUES line in our query (original below):

 ```sparql
 {